 Conclusion: Researchers should consider each action by addressing its relevance to a specific intervention in a specific context, both at the start and throughout the development process.

-Strengths and limitations

-The guidance is based on systematic reviews, qualitative interviews with experts and a consensus exercise.

-The guidance is based on expert opinion because there is limited evidence to show that taking any specific action will result in a successful intervention.

-An international perspective was taken but low and middle income countries were not well represented in the evidence underlying the guidance or the Expert Panel advising the production of the guidance.

 Introduction

 There is increasing demand for new interventions as policymakers and clinicians grapple with complex challenges, such as integration of health and social care, risk associated with lifestyle behaviours, multi-morbidity and the use of e-health technology.
 Complex interventions are often required to address these challenges.
-Complex interventions can have a number of interacting components, require new behaviours by those delivering or receiving the intervention, or have a variety of outcomes.1 An example is a multicomponent intervention to help people stand more at work, including a height adjustable workstation, posters, and coaching sessions.2 Careful development of complex interventions is necessary so that new interventions have a better chance of being effective when evaluated, and being adopted widely in the real world.
+Complex interventions can have a number of interacting components, require new behaviours by those delivering or receiving the intervention, or have a variety of outcomes.[1]
+An example is a multicomponent intervention to help people stand more at work, including a height adjustable workstation, posters, and coaching sessions.[2]
+Careful development of complex interventions is necessary so that new interventions have a better chance of being effective when evaluated, and being adopted widely in the real world.
 Researchers, the public, patients, industry, charities, care providers including clinicians, and policy makers can all be involved in the development of new interventions to improve health, and all have an interest in how best to do this.

-The United Kingdom Medical Research Council (UK MRC) published influential guidance on developing and evaluating complex interventions, presenting a framework of four phases: development, feasibility/piloting, evaluation, and implementation.1 The development phase is what happens between the idea for an intervention and formal pilot testing in the next phase.3 This phase was briefly outlined in the original MRC guidancealso multiple Here we present more detailed guidance on intervention development.
+The United Kingdom Medical Research Council (UK MRC) published influential guidance on developing and evaluating complex interventions, presenting a framework of four phases: development, feasibility/piloting, evaluation, and implementation.[1]
+The development phase is what happens between the idea for an intervention and formal pilot testing in the next phase.[3]
+This phase was only briefly outlined in the original MRC guidance and needed extension to offer more help to researchers wanting to follow the MRC guidance.
+Bleijenberg and colleagues (2018) brought together learning from a range of guides/published approaches to intervention development to enrich the MRC framework.[4]
+There are also multiple sources of guidance to intervention development, embodied in books and journal articles about different approaches to intervention development (for example[5]), and overviews of these many different approaches.[6]
+These may offer conflicting advice and it was timely to gain consensus on key aspects of intervention development to help researchers focusing on this endeavour.
+Here we present guidance on intervention development based on a consensus study which we describe below.
+We present this guidance as an accessible Communication article on how to do intervention development, which we aim at developers, including those new to the endeavour.
+We do not present it as a Research article with methods and findings in order to maximise its utility as a guidance.
+We have resisted adding lots of detail and a long list of references so that the guidance is focused and user friendly.
+In addition, we summarise the key actions of intervention development in a single table so that funding panel members and developers can use this as a type of checklist of issues to consider when developing health interventions.

 How this guidance was developed